nicolagennaro/HPC/Assignements/A02_Gennaro.md

 ```

-We will improve this cycle one step by step, measuring each time his performance to better understand
+We will improve this cycle step by step, measuring each time his performance to better understand
 what corrections lead to the best improvements.
 The times reported in the figure at the bottom are means over 10
-loops.
-The numbers refere to the optimization step are the same used in the graph at the bottom.
+executions.
+The labels referring to the optimization steps are the same used in the graph at the bottom.

 1) First of all, we eliminate the sqrt() function from the code.
 This function is very computational intensive and